Student Organization FAQ

 All student organizations need to have at least two (2) Fund Controllers who are responsible for accessing the group's account.
 One of the Fund Controllers must be an adviser (faculty or staff of MSUB).
 In order for an organization to access its account, two Fund Controller signatures are required.

 Your student organization must bring their deposits to the Center for Engagement, SUB 219.
 A deposit envelope will be completed with all of the required information.

 Advisers play an immense role in your student organization's success.
 If your student organization is academic-based, consider looking within the departments that align with the group's interests.
 If you have some strong connections to professors or staff already, find out if they'd be interested in serving as your adviser.
 Contact the Center for Engagement, SUB 219, if you'd like help in your search for an adviser.
 Also check out our resource manual for student organization advisors.

 If your student organization is taking any trip outside the city limits a Group Travel Authorization Formmust be completed and turned in online.
 This form is necessary to inform the University where you are traveling, who is traveling, and how you can be reached in case of an emergency.

 There are many ways to spread word about your student group on campus.
 Consider trying any of the following:

 - Print posters/flyers

 - Schedule a meet and greet or interest meeting for people to learn more

 - Create a Facebook page and keep it active with updates

-Please see this helpful webpage that details all of the ways our office can help promote your organization and its events.
+Please see Promoting Your Student Organization for details all of the ways our office can help promote your organization and its events.